William Young (Royal Navy officer, born 1751)

-Sir William Young GCB (16 August 1751 – 25 October 1821) was an officer of the Royal Navy who saw service during the American War of Independence, and the French Revolutionary and Napoleonic Wars.
+Admiral Sir William Young GCB (16 August 1751 – 25 October 1821) was an officer of the Royal Navy who saw service during the American War of Independence, and the French Revolutionary and Napoleonic Wars.
 He should not be confused with his namesake and near contemporary Admiral William Young.

 Young was born into a naval family, with his father, James Young, and his half-brother, James Young also serving in the navy and rising to flag rank.
 William Young served on a variety of ships and rose to his own commands during the American War of Independence.
 Using his connections to continue in service during the years of peace, he was almost immediately given command of a ship on the outbreak of the wars with the France and served initially in the Mediterranean during the siege of Toulon, at the reduction of Corsica, and at the battles of Genoa and Hyères Islands.
 Promoted to flag rank soon after these events, he returned to England and joined the Board of Admiralty.

 He rose through the ranks during his time in office, serving in his official capacity during the Spithead and Nore mutinies, as commander at Plymouth, and as senior officer during the court martial of Lord Gambier after the Battle of the Basque Roads.
 He returned to an active command at sea in 1811 with responsibility for blockading the Dutch coast until the end of the war.
 He received further promotions, and reached the rank of Admiral of the Red, with the position of Vice-Admiral of the United Kingdom before his death in 1821.